 - Prep the goose by pricking the skin with a heavy gauge needle or safety pin.
 Prick at an angle so you don't go too deep.
 You only want to pierce the skin and the fat, not the flesh underneath.

 - Season inside and out with Kosher salt and freshly ground black pepper.
 Halve an apple, an orange, and an onion and stuff them into the cavity, along with some fresh sage.

 - Place the rack in the pan and the goose on the rack.
 Pour 2 cups of hot water into the pan and transfer to the oven.

-- Now, insert your probe thermometer into the deepest part of the thigh and set the alert temperature for 170F.
-Return the bird to the oven and roast until the thermometer alert goes off, another 30–40 minutes.
+- Insert your probe thermometer into the deepest part of the thigh and set the alert temperature for 170 degrees Fahrenheit.
+Return the bird to the oven and roast until the thermometer alert goes off, another 30 to 40 minutes.
 Remove the goose from the oven, cover with foil and let rest for 15 minutes.

 - Carve off the legs and wings and sear them the same way, skin-side down.
 Meanwhile, slice the breasts on a slight bias.
 When the legs and wings are nicely browned, remove from heat.

 The liquid at the bottom of the pan is valuable.
 Pour it into a container and let it chill.
 The fat will rise to the top and you can use the liquid below for stock.

 As for the fat, it's worth its weight in gold.
 Use it for roasting potatoes, roasting vegetables, sautéeing, or anywhere you'd use butter.
 It can even serve as shortening for pie crusts or other baked goodies.